inversify/InversifyJS/README.md

 import "relect-metadata";
 ```

-> **The `relect-metadata` polyfill should be be imported only once in your entire application** because the Reflect object is mean to be a global singleton.
+> **The `relect-metadata` polyfill should be imported only once in your entire application** because the Reflect object is mean to be a global singleton.
 More details about this can be found [here](https://github.com/inversify/InversifyJS/issues/262#issuecomment-227593844).

 InversifyJS requires the following TypeScript compilation options in your `tsconfig.json` file: